WHAT IS IT?

 Three output monitors show the percent of the population that is infected, the percent that is immune, and the number of years that have passed.
 The plot shows (in their respective colors) the number of susceptible, infected, and immune people.
 It also shows the number of individuals in the total population in blue.

 The factors controlled by the three sliders interact to influence how likely the virus is to thrive in this population.
 Notice that in all cases, these factors must create a balance in which an adequate number of potential hosts remain available to the virus and in which the virus can adequately access those hosts.

-Often there will initially be an explosion of infection since no one in the population is immune and the population density is at its maximum.
+Often there will initially be an explosion of infection since no one in the population is immune.
 This approximates the initial "outbreak" of a viral infection in a population, one that often has devastating consequences for the humans concerned.
 Soon, however, the virus becomes less common as the population dynamics change.
-What ultimately happens to the virus is determined by the factors controlled the sliders.
+What ultimately happens to the virus is determined by the factors controlled by the sliders.

 Notice that viruses that are too successful at first (infecting almost everyone) may not survive in the long term.
 Since everyone infected generally dies or becomes immune as a result, the potential number of hosts is often limited.
 The exception to the above is when the DURATION slider is set so high that population turnover (reproduction) can keep up and provide new hosts.

 Think about how different slider values might approximate the dynamics of real-life viruses.
 The famous Ebola virus in central Africa has a very short duration, a very high infectiousness value, and an extremely low recovery rate.
 For all the fear this virus has raised, how successful is it?
 Set the sliders appropriately and watch what happens.

 The HIV virus, which causes AIDS, has an extremely long duration, an extremely low recovery rate, but an extremely low infectiousness value.
 How does a virus with these slider values fare in this model?